 Fate after World War 2

-The progress of the trial also led to mutiny within the British Indian Army, most notable being the mutiny of the Royal Indian Navy. although the mutiny was quickly put down, the British realised that they were effectively losing the support of the very institution that kept them in power for so long – the army.
+The progress of the trial also led to mutiny within the British Indian military, most notable being the mutiny of the Royal Indian Navy.
+Although the mutiny was quickly put down, the British realised that they were effectively losing the support of the very institution that kept them in power for so long – the military.

 Coupled with the launching of the Quit India Movement, the British sought to hasten the independence of India which was the ultimate aim of the Azad Hind Fauj at the very beginning of its inception.

-It can be safely said that even in defeat, did the Indian National Army win against its colonial oppressors.
+It can be safely said that even in defeat, the Indian National Army won against its colonial oppressors.